MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcbasetabctrl-class.md

 ### <a name="parameters"></a>Parametri

 *pt*<br/>
-[in] Un punto nelle coordinate del client del controllo scheda.
+[in] Punto nelle coordinate client del controllo Struttura a schede.

 ### <a name="return-value"></a>Valore restituito

-L'indice della scheda che contiene *pt*; -1 se nessuna scheda contiene *pt*.
+Indice della scheda che contiene *pt*, -1 se nessuna scheda contiene *pt*.

 ##  <a name="gettabfullwidth"></a>  CMFCBaseTabCtrl::GetTabFullWidth